 We were prominently mentioned in this article about our friend Chip Skowron.
 Please feel free to email your thoughts and comments to me at email@example.com.

-“Jeff Grant, the lawyer turned minister who counseled Skowron before he entered prison, [is co-founder of Progressive Prison Ministries (prisonist.org), the world’s first ministry created to support individuals, families and organizations with white collar and other nonviolent criminal justice issues].
+“Jeff Grant, the lawyer turned minister who counseled Skowron before he entered prison, [is co-founder of Progressive Prison Ministries (prisonist.org), the world’s first ministry supporting the white collar criminal justice/economy exiled community].
 Greenwich’s taste for schadenfreude, he says, has much to do with brute competition.
 ‘When anybody shows signs of weakness, everyone is feeding on the carcass—of the person or institution that’s been torn down,’ he says.
 ‘In Bridgeport, when someone goes down for a crime, the community rallies around to help the family.
 Here, we cast them out on an iceberg.’”

 In early 2006, before the indictment and the headlines, before he was abandoned by most of the people he knew, Joseph Skowron III and his wife, Cheryl, were living in a tidy three-bedroom ranch home in Greenwich, Connecticut.
 In the early 20th century, Greenwich attracted flocks of industrialists and their descendants—Rockefellers and Morgans, beneficiaries of Carnegie Steel—who built manor homes on generous acreages.
 Always prosperous, the town was in the midst of another boom, and Skowron, who goes by Chip, was a member of the town’s new elite, a partner in a hedge fund called FrontPoint Partners.
 Since 2000, drawn by Connecticut’s relatively low taxes, the hedge funders had all but taken over Greenwich, occupying much of its office space and replacing its stately Victorians with garish mansions, priced to move at $15 million.
 As VANITY FAIR observed at the time, “The people who can afford to live in Greenwich these days run hedge funds.”